bazaarvoice/api-submission-form/README.md

 [Developer README](/Contributing.md)

-TO DO:
-- [x] include the manijest JSON file in the readme..
-- [] decouple the lang and the lesson

 This tutorial shows you how to use a Conversation API response to dynamically set the sequence of HTML inputs on a submission form.

 ## Overview
 Building a static submission form is not an ideal strategy and might not work at all.
 Fortunately, the Conversations API provides the data you need to build dynamic forms and will always show the correct fields and configurations.

 The [Submission Fundamentals](https://developer.bazaarvoice.com/apis/conversations/tutorials/submission_fundamentals) tutorial provides an in-depth examination into the components involved in CGC submission to the Conversations API.
-This includes the use of the [&Action](https://developer.bazaarvoice.com/apis/conversations/tutorials/submission_fundamentals#the-action-parameter-and-the-submission-process) parameter.
+This includes the use of the [action](https://developer.bazaarvoice.com/apis/conversations/tutorials/submission_fundamentals#the-action-parameter-and-the-submission-process) parameter.

 A more in-depth discussion into the how developers can build forms can be found by reading [How to Build a Submission Form](https://developer.bazaarvoice.com/apis/conversations/tutorials/How_to_Build_a_Submission_Form) and should be considered an accompanying write up to this tutorial.

 ## Specifics
+In this tutorial, the [manifest.json](/public/manifest.json) (seen below) file is used to determine the order of the HTML inputs.
+As you can see in the [file](/public/manifest.json), the submission form inputs will be presented in the following order: Review Title, Review Text, Rating, Context Data Group.
+By rearranging the elements in the [manifest.json](/public/manifest.json) file and restating the application, the order of the input elements will honor the changes.

+The tutorial also honors the ["Type"](https://developer.bazaarvoice.com/apis/conversations/tutorials/input_types) key values returned for the various Fields to generate the correct [HTML inputs](https://github.com/bazaarvoice/api-submission-form/blob/master/routes/index.js#L61).

+In this tutorial The [manifest.json](/manifest.json) also controls the [labels](/routes/index.js#L102) for the HTML inputs.

 ```javascript
 {